WeiKnight0/Qt-TrainTicketManagementSystem/README.md

    - It is recommended to back up the database file regularly.

 ## License
-This project uses the MIT open-source license, allowing free use and modification, but the original author information must be retained.
+This project uses the GPL v3 and LGPL v3 open-source license, allowing free use and modification, but the original author information must be retained.